gwdavis/bank-api/README.md

 ***Connected with Heroku to run app on cloud***

 Created a new api in Heroku.
-Set up to deploy from GIT:
+Set up to deploy from GIT (source: https://realpython.com/blog/python/flask-by-example-part-1-project-setup/):
 ```
 $ heroku login
     Enter your Heroku credentials.